owlracle/contracts/README.md

 # Owlracle Contracts

-Contracts for OWL token and OwlFarm.
+Contracts for Owlracle.
+Just the OWL token for now.